meilisearch/documentation/learn/core_concepts/indexes.md

 #### Example

-In a new MeiliSearch instance without any index, let's add documents using the [add or replace documents endpoint](/reference/api/documents.md#add-or-replace-documents).
-We provide `movies` as our index.
-Because that index was not previously created, using the following code will:

-1. Create the `movie` index.
-2. Add the documents to it.
+Let's use the [add or replace documents endpoint](/reference/api/documents.md#add-or-replace-documents) to add documents to a new MeiliSearch instance without an index.
+We will create an index called `movies`.
+The code below will create the `movies` index and add the documents to it.

 <CodeSamples id="add_or_replace_documents_1" />